-- Press and hold SET + until you get to the desired speed, then release.
-You can also use SET + to operate the tap-up function.
-Press and release SET + to increase the vehicle set speed in 1 mph (1.6 km/h) increments. - Use the accelerator pedal to get to the desired speed then press and release SET +.
+- Press and hold the SET + control until you get to the desired speed, then release the control. - Press and release the SET + control to operate the Tap-Up function.
+Each tap will increase the set speed by 1 mph (1.6 km/h).

+• Use the accelerator pedal to get to the desired speed.
+When the vehicle reaches that speed press and release the SET + control.